Characters in Hamlet: Second Player or Player Queen

-This role was traditionally performed by a man, as were all the female parts in Hamlet, since women did not appear on stage in Elizabethan times.
+This role was traditionally performed by a boy, as were all the female parts in Hamlet, since women did not appear on stage in Elizabethan times.

 Third Player

 He is also called Lucianus in the "play within a play".
 The name may be a reference to Lucius in the Brutus legend, a source for Saxo Grammaticus' Gesta Danorum, itself a candidate source for Hamlet.

 Plays the role similar to Claudius and kills the king by pouring poison into his ear.

 Fourth Player

 The Mousetrap play-within-a-play has a very brief Prologue recited by one of the Players.
-The First Player may do the Prologue, but if not, a Fourth Player, with a speaking part, is probably required to do it.
+The First Player may do the Prologue, but if not, a Fourth Player, with a speaking part, is required to do it.

 Ophelia's funeral

 Two Clowns (a sexton gravedigger, and a bailiff)

 The bailiff informs the sexton that Ophelia's death was suicide, but the sexton argues the point.
 Later, the sexton unearths Yorick's skull, which leads to Hamlet's famous "Alas, poor Yorick" speech.
 During the Interregnum, all theatres were closed down by the puritan government.
 However, even during this time playlets known as drolls were often performed illegally, including one based on the two clowns, called The Grave-Makers, based on Act 5, Scene 1 of Hamlet.